SSDI for Terminal Illness: TERI and Quick Disability Determination

 Frequently Asked Questions

-TL;DR: Terminal illness claims are flagged as TERI (Terminal Illness) for expedited processing, typically decided within weeks.
+Terminal illness claims are flagged as TERI (Terminal Illness) for expedited processing, typically decided within weeks.
 Any condition expected to result in death qualifies.
 TERI cases receive priority handling at DDS.

-What is the process for teri processing?
+What is the TERI process for SSDI applications?

 When your application indicates a terminal condition, the SSA flags it as TERI.
 These cases are pulled from the regular queue and processed on an accelerated timeline.
 DDS examiners prioritize TERI cases above all others.